Code of Conduct

 Authors are expected to:

-Follow ethical standards in research involving human or animal subjects, including
+- Follow ethical standards in research involving human or animal subjects, including informed

-Respect authorship criteria: only those who made a substantial contribution should
+- Respect authorship criteria: only those who made a substantial contribution should be listed

 Responsibilities of Editors and Editorial Boards